bio-tools/biotoolsDocs/curators_guide.rst

 .. attention::
    **UNDER CONSTRUCTION**

    - guidelines for `bio.tools <https://bio.tools>`_  curators, including EDAM annotation guidelines.
-Please provide comments via `GitHub <https://github.com/bio-tools/biotoolsDocs/issues/6>`_
-   - for curation advice or to make suggestions about these guidelines please add comments via `GitHub <https://github.com/bio-tools/biotoolsDocs/issues/6>`_ or mail `registry-support <mailto:registry-support@elixir-dk.org>`_ directly.
+   - or to make suggestions about these guidelines please add comments via `GitHub <https://github.com/bio-tools/biotoolsDocs/issues/6>`_
+   - for curation advice mail `registry-support <mailto:registry-support@elixir-dk.org>`_

 bio.tools includes all types of bioinformatics *tools* - application software with well-defined data processing functions (inputs, outputs and operations).
 This ranges from simple tools with a single primary function, to complex, multimodal tools with many disinct functions.
 Tools may be available for immediate use as online services, or in a form which you can download, install, configure and run yourself.